Skip to main content

 Please Note:

 • DUG’s design advice only pertains to community garden design.
-Any local/state/federal regulations pertaining to building design and maintenance are the sole responsibility of Community Collaborators and their affiliates.
+Any local/state/federal regulations pertaining to building design and maintenance are the sole responsibility of Commercial Collaborators and their affiliates.

 • DUG is not liable for any damage or injury incurred during construction or ongoing operation of the community garden.